 Your brain works hard for you.
 From regulating your nervous system to controlling your breathing, your brain plays a role in just about every part of your life.
 But what if your brain could no longer perform all these tasks, forcing you to need permanent help with everyday tasks?
 For most of us, that would be incredibly frightening.
 But for the more than nearly 5 million Americans living with a Traumatic Brain Injury(TBI)-related disability today, this is their reality.

-Each year, more than 2.5 million Americans sustain a traumatic brain injury, which can be defined as a head injury that damages brain tissue.
+More than 2.5 million Americans each year sustain a traumatic brain injury, defined here as a head injury that damages brain tissue.

 - Slip and fall accidents

 - Being struck by or against an object

 Brain injuries range in severity from mild, which is commonly referred to as a concussion, to more moderate or severe neurological injuries, which often have long-lasting or permanent effects.
 In addition to this, head trauma injuries are further classified as being either an open TBI, where an object penetrates the skull and enters the brain, or they can be referred to as a closed TBI.